RobbieBooth/MEE-Docs/docs/intro.md

 MICROSOFT_CLIENT_ID= e.g: Microsoft client id
 MICROSOFT_CLIENT_SECRET= e.g: Microsoft client secret
 MICROSOFT_TENANT_ID= this is the organisations id - this makes sure that only members of the paricular organisation can login

+; If you are using form on main page then you may want to set these up VITE_CONSENT_FORM_URL= The url of the consent form VITE_PIS_FORM_URL= The url of the Participant Information Sheet VITE_DOCUMENTATION_URL= The url of the documentation of the system
 ```

 The backend .env should contain: